sgsbucket/animan-doc/docs/animan/member_preference.md

     </ScreenshotMark>
 </Screenshot>

-There are two options for each Show to toggle:
+There are two notifications options for each Show that can be enabled/disabled:

 - Renderman Notifications

   Notifications are sent when:

-  1. Cutup upload finishes

-     sent to Admin users
+  1. A cut-up upload is complete (sent to Admin users)

-  2. A preview has rendered
+  1. A preview has rendered (sent to the Member/Supervisor of that resource/shot)

-     sent to the Member / Supervisor of the Resource / Shot

 - Stage Notification